jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 #### **Listing 7**.
 Replacing `sortedWith()` with `rankedWith()`
 ____

-The end, as we mapped out at the start, is now in sight.
+The end, as we mapped it out when we began, is now in sight.

 ### Step 3 - Extracting to an explaining variable